sleclercq/mtgox-java/README.md

 4. Receive events from the mtgox websocket API [WebsocketExamples.java](https://raw.github.com/GrantSparks/mtgox-java/master/src/main/java/to/sparks/mtgox/example/WebsocketExamples.java "source code example")

 5. A simple trading bot example [TradingBot.java](https://raw.github.com/GrantSparks/mtgox-java/master/src/main/java/to/sparks/mtgox/example/TradingBot.java "source code example")

+Running the examples:  To compile a jarfile that contains all the dependencies, use the following maven command line.

+    mvn install assembly:single

+The default example can be run from the command-line with the following.
+Make sure to have mtgox.properties in the current directory with your API key and secret.

+    java -jar mtgox-java/target/mtgox-0.1.7-SNAPSHOT-jar-with-dependencies.jar

 MtGox API credentials file: mtgox.properties
 ------------------------